oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

-## Task 6: Set up KubeConfig
+## Task 7: Set up KubeConfig
 This task requires the Kubernetes cluster (OKE cluster) to exist.
-You will have to wait for the Kubernetes cluster to complete provisioning before this task, if Terraform has not yet completely setup your cluster when you get to this step.
+You will have to wait for the Kubernetes cluster to complete provisioning before this task if Terraform has not yet finished setting up your cluster when you reach this step.

 To setup your kubeconfig: